 There are a few motorhome adventures that are as Aussie as vegemite, thongs and a Sunday arvo barbie… and a road trip from Brisbane and Cairns in a motorhome hire tops the list!

-Covering a gob smacking 1,700 km, this iconic route leads you from the sun-kissed surf beaches and skyscrapers of the cosmopolitan south through a spectacular diversity of ever changing scenery until you emerge into the lush warm tropics of Far North Queensland.
+A motorhome hire is the perfect way to explore this route.
+Covering a gob smacking 1,700 km, the iconic route from Brisbane to Cairns leads you from the sun-kissed surf beaches and skyscrapers of the cosmopolitan south through a spectacular diversity of ever changing scenery until you emerge into the lush warm tropics of Far North Queensland. .
 You certainly don’t need Google Maps to tell you that you’ve covered a fair old whack of ground!

 Magnificently showcasing some of Queensland’s most beautiful beaches, waterfalls and national parks, plus throwing in the odd ‘natural wonder of the world’ like the Great Barrier Reef, this route is a feast for the soul of nature lovers and beach bums alike!
 There is such a wealth of incredible stops and detours along the way that, although you could technically drive this tremendous route in a week, we most definitely recommend taking at least 14-21 days to ensure you do it justice!